654 Zelinda

 In 1988, this object was detected with radar from the Arecibo Observatory at a distance of 0.89 AU.
 The measured radar cross-section was 2,200 km2.
 Measurements made using the adaptive optics system at the W. M. Keck Observatory give a diameter estimate of 131 km.
 This is 13% smaller than the diameter estimated from the IRAS observatory measurements.
-It is roughly triangular in shape.
+It is roughly triangular in shape, and spins with a synodic rotation period of 31.735 hours.